 Figure 7: Transition probability matrix, based upon daily cluster transitions from the current cluster to the cluster on the next day (colored by number of days).
-Total days in each transition is given by the numbers in the corresponding rectangle.
 The 0 column represents the ending of mistral events, and the diagonal represents the probability to remain in the same cluster for the next day.
 Only statistically significant (90% confidence level) transitions occurring within mistral events are shown.

 Note that the transitions are distributed mostly around the main diagonal and the 0 column, the latter is primarily due to frequent single-day mistral events.
 Nonetheless, some recurring cluster transitions are showing a considerable amplitude, such as transitions $14\rightarrow 9$ and $2\rightarrow 5$, and others.
 These transitions are made clearer when viewed separately for each season (Fig. 8).
 Very different amplitudes along the main diagonal and the 0 column suggest some clusters are only self-sustaining in certain seasons and are more likely to be the end of a mistral event in the other seasons (for example, cluster 5 in autumn compared to winter-spring).
 It is clear from the seasonal TPMs that some transitions are absent from certain seasons, whereas others may occur at any month of the year.
 Studied carefully, these transitions reveal many details about the development of upper level PV anomalies over the Alps.
 For instance, transition $12\rightarrow 7$ (amplifying ridge behind streamer) and $10\rightarrow 5$ (formation of Genoa cutoff) are more abundant in the transition seasons, while transition $14\rightarrow 9$ (strong anticyclonic Rossby wave breaking, AWB) occurs in any season except the summer, suggesting this transition and several others are more resilient to the changes of the seasons.
 Some of these transitions, and indeed, some individual clusters, can be directly related to AWB (14, 15 leading to 9, and 13), cyclonic Rossby wave breaking (CWB, cluster 8), a cut-off low migrating into the domain from the north ($2\rightarrow 1/5$), or being cut out of a north-easterly streamer ($10\rightarrow 5$).
 Other transitions imply an equatorward stretching of a trough ($12\rightarrow 1/5$), or being cut out of a north-easterly streamer ($10\rightarrow 5$).
 Other transitions imply an equatorward stretching of a trough ($12\rightarrow 1/5$), or being cut out of a north-easterly streamer ($10\rightarrow 5$).
-Other transitions imply an equatorward stretching of a trough ($12\rightarrow 1/5$), or being cut out of a north-easterly streamer ($10\rightarrow 5$).
-Other transitions imply an equatorward stretching of a trough ($12\rightarrow 1/5$) a
+Other transitions imply an equatorward stretching of a trough ($12\rightarrow 1/5$) are transitions.

-10), or the eastward propagation of a trough $(4 \rightarrow 3, 7 \rightarrow 6)$, and so on.
-These features shed light on recurring wave-evolution processes, and allow one to easily access and investigate a large variety of rare yet dynamically similar events by selecting certain cluster transitions that are representative of certain wave lifecycles.
+10), or the eastward propagation of a trough (4→3, 7→6), and so on.
+These features shed light on recurring wave-evolution 320 processes, and allow one to easily access and investigate a large variety of rare yet dynamically similar events by selecting certain cluster transitions that are representative of certain wave lifecycles.

 Figure 8: The same as 7, separating by the different seasons.
-Note the 2-month periods in autumn (October-November) and spring (April-May), compared to 4 months in winter (December-March) and summer (June-September), and the different color scales, accordingly.
+Note the 2-month periods in autumn (October-November) and spring (April-May), compared to 4 months in winter (December-March) and summer (June-September), and the different color scales, accordingly).